Minjee Lee

 Minjee Lee (born 27 May 1996) is an Australian professional golfer from Perth.
 She became the number one ranked amateur golfer in February 2014 after winning the Oates Victorian Open, remaining number one until turning professional in September 2014.
-On 25 July 2021, Lee won her first major championship, the Amundi Evian Championship.
-On 5 June 2022, she won her second major championship, the U.S. Women's Open.
+Lee has won three major championships – the 2021 Amundi Evian Championship, the 2022 U.S. Women's Open, and the 2025 Women's PGA Championship.

 Amateur career

 In 2010, Lee became the youngest winner of the WA Amateur Open while still a year 9 student at Methodist Ladies' College, Perth.
-At the start of 2012, she was moved from MLC to Corpus Christi College, to be closer to her golf course at Royal Fremantle.
+At the start of 2012, she was moved from MLC to Corpus Christi College, to be closer to Royal Fremantle Golf Club.
 She left Corpus Christi in 2013.

 Lee was the winner of the 2012 U.S. Girls' Junior.
 She won the Australian Women's Amateur in 2013 and successfully defended the title in 2014.

 Lee became the number one ranked amateur golfer on 26 February 2014 after winning the Oates Victorian Open on the ALPG Tour.
 She remained the number one ranked amateur golfer until she turned professional in September 2014 after leading the Australia team that won the Espirito Santo Trophy.